botder/Samsung-Galaxy-Book4-Edge/WINDOWS.md

 ## Download a Windows.iso

 > [!TIP]
 > If you don't know what ISO to use, then just use the ISO provided by Microsoft on their website.
-You can always upgrade the installed edition with a generic edition key.
+You can always upgrade the installed edition with a [generic edition key](https://github.com/dorian-osly/wgkl) (should also work during installation).
 If you are looking for Windows 11 IoT Enterprise, then use the ISO from archive.isdn.network.

 > [!NOTE]
 > UUP dump does not provide an ISO file directly.
 You will receive a script that will build the ISO file for you, automatically.
 You can customize the script to a degree, for example, to integrate available updates.